 Size and Form

-5 to 8 feet high and 4 to 8 feet wide; rounded form.
+5 to 8 feet high and 4 to 8 feet wide; rounded to oval habit.

 Tree & Plant Care

 Best in partial to full shade.

 Requires moist to wet site; avoid dry areas.

 No serious, scale can be a problem on stressed plants.

 Found primarily in wet, shady sites in eastern U. S.

 Bark is brown, turning gray and developing raised lenticels.